DigiBP/AS25_Glacier_Express/README.md

 ![voiceflow appointment](images/voiceflow_appointment.png)

 - Chatbot Agent asks patient for their information: name, email, reason for appointment (can select from Vaccination, Consultation, or Health Screening).
-- API request is sent to Make webhook to obtain list of booked appointments
+- API request is sent to Make webhook a list of booked appointments
 - Javascript code block determines the available appointments based on working hours, appointment intervals (30 min per appointment), and the list of booked appointments.
 - List of available appointments is presented to the customer
 - Customer selects a date or asks for a different date
-- Selected appiontment slot is saved to Google Calendar with Make Webhook
+- Selected appointment slot is saved to Google Calendar with Make Webhook
 - Chat ends and appointment details are sent to Camunda via API request

 ### Symptom Evaluation and OTC order